 Investment Banker Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that jobs in the securities, commodities and financial services category will grow by 11% from 2012 through 2022.
+The U.S. Bureau of Labor Statistics (BLS) reports that jobs in the securities, commodities and financial services category will grow by 10% from 2014 through 2024, which is faster than the average for occupations.
 As global markets increase levels of investment and baby boomers move into their retirement years, demand for investment bankers’ expertise is expected to grow.
 Individuals with a background in accounting, finance and economics, as well as industry certifications and advanced educational qualifications, such as an MBA in Finance, should have stronger prospects for securing one of these competitive positions.

 Investment Banker Job Duties

 Job duties of investment bankers revolve around connecting the businesses that need financing to the investors who will provide it in the form of bonds or stock.
 These professionals help private corporations go public by structuring initial public offerings, or IPOs.
 These offerings are subject to strict financial regulations and companies that undergo IPOs must meet stringent requirements.

 Mergers and acquisitions are another specialty area of investment bankers.
 When companies are interested in becoming acquired or purchasing or merging with another firm, they seek the expertise of mergers and acquisitions experts.
 Investment bankers in this specialty advise clients on how best to structure a deal, analyze potential gains or losses and develop detailed agreements.